 What Is It?

 The skeletal structure of hard corals are normally white, but they have color due to zooxanthellae algae.
-These tiny plants, which are a type of dinoflagellates (single-celled microscopic organisms which belong to the Protista kingdom), reside within the soft tissues of corals.
+These tiny plants, which are a type of dinoflagellates (single-celled microscopic organisms that belong to the Protista kingdom), reside within the soft tissues of corals.
 These microalgae are photosynthetic, and they have an endosymbiotic relationship with some corals, as well as other marine life such as Tridacnid clams, nudibranchs, some sponges, and even jellyfish.
 Symbiosis refers to two dissimilar organisms living together in a mutually beneficial relationship.

 During the day, the zooxanthellae photosynthesize.
-The coral polyps benefit from the photosynthate (product of photosynthesis) and in turn, the algae benefit from the nitrogen, phosphorous, and carbon dioxide waste produced, which it needs to grow.
+The coral polyps benefit from the photosynthate (product of photosynthesis) and in turn, the algae benefit from the nitrogen, phosphorus, and carbon dioxide waste produced, which it needs to grow.
 By night, the polyps feed on plankton by capturing it with their tentacles.

 What Causes It?

 If the rate of photosynthetic production is too high, corals have the ability to control the number of zooxanthellae in their tissues by expelling it.
 This is known as coral bleaching, which is normal.
-However, when corals are immoderately stressed, this causes them to expel more zooxanthellae than necessary, and therefore lose of color results from the expulsion of too many zooxanthellae, and/or the concentration of photosynthetic pigments in these organisms are diminished.
+However, when corals are immoderately stressed, this causes them to expel more zooxanthellae than necessary, and therefore loss of color results from the expulsion of too many zooxanthellae, and/or the concentration of photosynthetic pigments in these organisms are diminished.
 Although long-term bleaching can cause the partial or total death of coral colonies, if the situation is not too severe and stressful conditions are changed, it is possible for affected colonies to recover their symbiotic microalgae and start growing again.

 Since stress seems to be the key to this problem occurring, let's evaluate what events are reported to be the cause of bleaching on coral reefs around the world.
 The effects of El Niño and La Niña events are thought to be sources of coral bleaching.
 Global warming, meaning "climate changes" to the earth's atmosphere due to greenhouse gas emissions, is said to correlate with increased hurricane, tornado, flood, sand and other storm activity, sea levels rising, and so on.
 Climate changes could be causing stress to coral reefs.